ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 import arviz as az
-import matplotlib.pyplot as plt import seaborn as sns
+import matplotlib.pyplot as plt import seaborn as sns from pyhgf.response import binary_softmax import pymc as pm import arviz as az import pytensor.tensor as pt from pytensor import scan, function

 # load an example time series for continuous inputs
 timeseries = load_data("continuous")